org-arl/AcousticRayTracers.jl/README.md

 It is similar to [Bellhop](http://oalib.hlsresearch.com/AcousticsToolbox/), but fully written in Julia to be compatible with automatic differentiation tool such as `ForwardDiff`, `ReverseDiff` and `Zygote`, and other tools including `Turing`, `Measurements`, etc.

-NOTE: The `RaySolver` model is experimental and being actively developed, and should be considered as a **beta release** at present.
-Feedback and bug reports are welcome.

 ---

 ## Installation